mecid/mecid.github.io/_posts/2023-01-18-mastering-charts-in-swiftui-mark-styling.md

 As we learned in the previous post, the Charts framework provides different mark types, allowing us to plot our data differently. *AreaMark*, *BarMark*, *LineMark*, *PointMark*, *RectangleMark*, and *RuleMark*, all of these mark types let us apply modifiers we used to have in SwiftUI views.

+> To learn more about the basics of the Charts framework, take a look at my dedicated ["Mastering charts in SwiftUI.
+Basics."](/2023/01/10/mastering-charts-in-swiftui-basics/) post.

 For example, we can use the *foregroundStyle* modifier to change the mark's color using any *ShapeStyle* we need or the *opacity* modifier to change the alpha of the mark.

 ```swift